coronel08/my-notes/notes/docs/aws.md

 -   AWS Professional Services - team of experts that help set up desired business on AWS
 -   Amazon Quicksight - Business Intelligence tool, Dashboards and Visualizations
 -   AWS Service Limits or Service Quotas - can use AWS Trusted Advisors Service Limit dashboard to monitor.
 Can be increased by contacting Amazon.
 Applied to AWS account level
+-   AWS Trusted Advisors - tool that provides live/real time guidance (phone or chat) to help provision resources following AWS best practices.
+Need to use atleast a Business Account.
 -   Server Name Indication(SNI) - used to route multiple SSL certificates

 ### Serverless Computing